 "Well," the man said, somewhat later, "I'll leave you two ladies to your knitting, or whatever.
 After a couple of short ones for the road, that is."
 "Not looking like that!"
 Teddy said, sharply.
 "Hold still and we'll clean you up."
-Then, as both girls went to work: "If anybody ever sees you coming out of this office looking like that," she went on, darkly, "and Bill finds out about it, he'll think it's my lipstick smeared all over you and I'll strangle you to death with my bare hands!"

-"And that was supposed to be kiss-proof lipstick, too," Temple said seriously-although her whole face glowed and her eyes danced.
+Then, as both girls went to work: "If anybody ever sees you coming out of this office looking like that," she went on, darkly, "and Bill finds out about it, he'll think it's my lipstick smeared all over you and I'll strangle you to death with my bare hands!" her whole face glowed and her eyes danced.
 "You know, I'll never believe another advertisement I read."
 "Oh, I wouldn't go so far as to say that, if I were you."
 Teddy's voice was gravity itself, although she, too, was bubbling over.
 "It probably is kiss-proof.
-I don't think 'kissing' is quite the word for the performance you just staged.
-To stand up under such punishment as you gave it, my dear, anything would have to be tattooed in, not just put on."
+I don't think kissing' is quite the word for the performance you just staged.
+To stand up under such punishment $\frac{\text{as you gave it, my dear, anything would have to be tattooed in, not just put on."}$ "Hey!"

-"Hey!"
 Hilton protested.
 "You promised to be deaf and blind!"
 "I did no such thing.
 I said, 'could,' not "would.'
 Why, I wouldn't have missed that for anything!"

-When Hilton left the room he was apparently, in every respect, his usual self-contained self.
-However, it was not until the following morning that he so much as thought of the sheaf of papers lying unread in the drawer of Theodora Blake's desk.
-Chapter 7
+When Hilton left the room he was apparently, in every respect, his usual self-contained $\underline{\text{self.
+However,}}$ it was not until the following morning that he so much as thought of the sheaf of papers lying unread in the drawer of Theodora Blake's desk.

 Knowing that he had done everything he could to help the most important investigations get under way, Hilton turned his attention to secondary matters.
 He made arrangements to decondition Javo, the Number Two Oman Boss, whereupon that worthy became Javvy and promptly "bumped" the Oman who had been shadowing Karns.
 Larry and Javvy, working nights, deconditioned all the other Omans having any contact with BuSci personnel; then they went on to set up a routine for deconditioning all Omans on both planets.